 Ozone season includes greater burning restrictions

-With ozone season beginning today, April 1, Wichita Fire Department officials announced that open burning in Wichita and surrounding areas will face additional restrictions during the month of April.
+Wichita Fire Department officials today announced open burning in Wichita and said surrounding areas will face additional restrictions during the ozone season which begins Sunday.

 Restricted activities include burning trees and brush from land clearing, crop residues, construction debris, fire fighter training burns, and yard waste.
 The restrictions do not include outdoor cooking.
 During ozone season, non-essential open burning operations will be suspended from April1 through May 1.